-At Stories Change Power, we equip people who want to make a difference in their neighborhoods, communities, and country with the tools, strategy, and network to be those advocates.
+At Stories Change Power, we equip people who want to make a difference in their neighborhoods, communities, and country with the tools, strategy, and network to be effective, empathetic, and trusted advocates.

-In other words, good ideas and smart research don't effortlessly become good laws and smart policies.
+Good ideas and smart research become good laws and smart policies only through effective advocacy.

-Advocacy requires more than data—it demands compelling narratives from passionate advocates to inspire action and drive change.
+Effective advocacy requires strategy, data, empathy, trust, resilience — and compelling narratives from passionate advocates to inspire action and drive lasting change.

 That's why we created Stories Change Power.

-Embedded in our approach is the power of storytelling to shift cultural understanding, shape public policy, and promote justice.
+Embedded in our approach is the power of storytelling to broaden cultural understanding, influence public policy, and create a world where everyone can thrive together - no exceptions.
 Underneath all we do is a celebration of our shared humanity.

 Whether implicitly or explicitly, we grapple with questions like: How do we see, treat, and speak to each other?
 How do we respect others, even those with whom we disagree?
 How do we prioritize dignity over expediency and get ego out of the way to value humility?